 For example, your

-controller-info.xmlfile might look similar to the example below:
+controller-info.xmlfile might look similar to the following:

 You just need to make sure that they are the same as those when you attach the Java Agent to the Synthetic Server.

-Configure the Synthetic Server
+Connect the Synthetic Server with the Controller

 Before you installed the Synthetic Server, you needed to configure the Synthetic Server to connect to the EUM Server's MySQL database and the EUM Collector.
 In this section, you will set configurations in